The Horsynergy Approach

 Those compensations influence posture, muscle tone, balance, coordination, and eventually performance.

-Helping horses move more efficiently often creates positive changes throughout the entire system.
+Increasing range of motion and helping horses move more efficiently often creates positive changes throughout the entire system.

 Support Regulation